 Is this mini travel kettle for making anything above espresso size?
 You betcha!
-Here is where the collapsible travel kettle design comes into play (it can actually make 5 small cups of coffee in one sitting):
+Here is where the collapsible travel steamer design comes into play (it can actually make 5 small cups of coffee in one sitting):

 Despite being such a mini travel kettle, it is durable and affordable.

 Just an important reminder: Freshware kettle is almost exclusively used for camping and hiking.
 Basically to help you get out of the tent in the morning and up the hill.Check Price Here

 #3 Bonavita 0.5 L Kettle – ‘Golden Standard’ Stainless Steel Kettle

 Bonavita kettle is a classic travel pot.
 If you’ve seen another traveler making coffee with a portable kettle, he or she probably used Bonavita.

 Everything about travel electric kettle by Bonavita is ‘standard’.
 Please don’t think this is the same as ‘boring’.
 I mean, does it look boring?

 Classic electric kettle only means that it is a very reliable travel kettle with pretty much everything you would expect a solid kettle to have:

 - Stainless steel makes it durable